3.5 Formulas and Mathematical Expressions

 Reflection: One Small Step

 If you’re moving beyond basic images of equations, consider adding alt text or audio files to describe them.
-If you’re already using alt text or audio files, give the Math Equation tool a try!
+If you’re already using alt text or audio files, give the Math Editor tool a try!

 License